-To provide space for neighbors to grow and share local produce, provide training courses and educational materials to neighbors and the public, and to donate fresh produce to organizations and underserved individuals in the community.
+To provide space for neighbors to grow and share local produce, to provide educational workshops on gardening-related topics to neighbors and the public, and to donate fresh produce to organizations and underserved individuals in the community.

-Dundee Community Garden focuses on education to our community about how to grow healthy, local food.
+Workshops: Dundee Community Garden has an educational component.
 Each season we offer a series of educational workshops on garden-related topics, ranging from best gardening practices, to edible weeds, that are free and open to the public.
 There is also much informal teaching of gardening techniques that happens while garden members tend their plots.

-We host several community-building events for the neighborhood each year: an Ice Cream Social, a Watermelon Feed, and we participate in the annual neighborhood celebration “Dundee Day.”
+Events: We host several community-building events for the neighborhood each year: an Ice Cream Social, a Watermelon Feed, and we participate in the annual neighborhood celebration “Dundee Day.”
 We have a giant carrot we carry in the Dundee Day Parade in August, and in lieu of candy, we toss bags of mini-carrots to parade viewers.
 Click on the calendar above, or on our Events tab, to see our next event!